MDAnalysis/UserGuide/doc/source/selections.rst

 :class:`~MDAnalysis.core.groups.AtomGroup`.
 These two methods have different behaviour: while :meth:`Universe.select_atoms <MDAnalysis.core.universe.Universe.select_atoms>` operates on all the atoms in the universe, :meth:`AtomGroup.select_atoms <MDAnalysis.core.groups.AtomGroup.select_atoms>` only operates on the atoms within the original AtomGroup.
 A single selection phrase always returns an
 :class:`~MDAnalysis.core.groups.AtomGroup` with atoms sorted according to their index in the topology.
 This is to ensure that there are not any duplicates, which can happen with complicated selections.
-When order matters, :ref:`you can pass in multiple phrases <ordered-selections-label>`.
+When order matters, :ref:`you can pass in multiple phrases <ordered-selections>`.

 This page documents selection keywords and their arguments. :meth:`~MDAnalysis.core.groups.AtomGroup.select_atoms` also accepts keywords that modify the behaviour of the selection string and the resulting :class:`~MDAnalysis.core.groups.AtomGroup` (documented further down this page).
 For example, you can: